carbonblack/cb-event-forwarder/README.md

 ## Configuration

-Configuration file is located at /etc/cb/integrations/cbeventbridge.conf.
+An example configuration file is located at /etc/cb/integrations/cb-event-forwarder.conf.example.
+Copy the example to /etc/cb/integrations/cb-event-forwarder.conf and edit.
 It contains detailed information about each configuration option.

 ## Splunk